Outrage As Trump Fires 16 HIV/AIDS Presidential Advisory Council Members Via FedEx Letter With No Explanation

 President Donald Trump is getting so much attention for a recent set of firings that the search term “Trump HIV” is showing up as a suggested term when one types the name Trump into Twitter.
-That could be due to the recent report that circulated via the New York Times, wherein the publication claimed Trump said Haitians all suffer from AIDS and that Nigerians would not want to return to their “huts” in Africa after seeing the U.S., as reported by the Inquisitr.
-The White House hit back against those claims, stating that Trump never said all Haitians have AIDS, however, the White House has not denied reports that all leftover members of the Presidential Advisory Council on HIV/AIDS have been fired via a FedEx letter.
+That could be due to the recent report that circulated via the New York Times, in which the publication claimed Trump said Haitians all suffer from AIDS and that Nigerians would not want to return to their “huts” in Africa after seeing the U.S., as reported by the Inquisitr.
+The White House hit back against those claims, stating that Trump never said all Haitians have AIDS, but the White House has not denied reports that all leftover members of the Presidential Advisory Council on HIV/AIDS have been fired via a FedEx letter.

 According to the Daily Beast, the remaining 16 members of the HIV/AIDS council learned on Wednesday, December 27, that they were being fired.
 It was news that was FedExed to the HIV/AIDS group members from the White House.
 However, the reasons why the HIV/AIDS council members were being fired wasn’t made clear to them.

-As reported by the Washington Post, the count of the members of the HIV/AIDS council to the president dwindled to zero members after the letter went out en masse this week.
+As reported by the Washington Post, the count of the members of the HIV/AIDS council to the president dwindled to zero members after the letter went out this week.
 Previously, six members of the HIV/AIDS council quit in June to protest what they claimed amounted to Trump and his administration not doing much for the HIV/AIDS topic.

 The Washington Post confirms that Presidential Advisory Council on HIV/AIDS members were fired “en masse” this week https://t.co/92FO2kLQcW